-Best Place for Hookahs and Hummus Fort Lauderdale and Palm Beach 2002 - Al-Salam
+Best Place for Hookahs and Hummus

 A phalanx of ornate hookahs keeps a stately vigil atop the pastry display case in this spacious Middle Eastern restaurant.
 They're an eye-catching bunch -- blue and green glass bowls, brass and silver stems, curlicued tubes resembling spotted goat tails.
 Purely decorative, they add a certain je ne sais quoi to this strip-mall eatery, but the restaurant's extensive menu stands on its own.
 By no means pass up one of the half-dozen hummus appetizers.
-Al-Salam whips chick peas and tahini (a crushed-sesame seed cream) into a beige delight.
+El-Salam whips chick peas and tahini (a crushed-sesame seed cream) into a beige delight.
 First-timers should order fatet hummus, which comes with a crunchy pita, lemon, and parsley.

 Our weekly feature stories, movie reviews, calendar picks and more - minus the newsprint and sent directly to your inbox.